Mustafagonen/Data-Communication-and-Networking/Term Project 1/Readme.txt

 4. 	broker-udp.py
 5.	client-tcp.py

-After we run sTcpClient as last, our message is arrived from both router 1 and router 2 to destination(d).
+After we run client-tcp.py as last, our message is arrived from both router 1 and router 2 to destination(d).